 To my horror, one of them became corrupted.
 I lost over half the novel and was never able to retrieve it.
 There are no words to describe the feeling of loss when you lose your writing.

-I never went back to that story, though I have all my old drawings, scribbled notes and even the first half still saved and backed up (not on floppy disk any more) I will most likely never return to it.
+I never went back to that story, though I have all my old drawings, scribbled notes and even the first half still saved and backed up (and not on floppy disk any more) I will most likely never return to it.

 Losing your work is heart-wrenching.
 I almost gave up writing after that happened.
 If you are lucky you may never have suffered this.
 Enjoy such feelings and do what you can to make sure that if it does, you don’t lose everything.